alexandermorgan/vis-framework/doc/api/tutorial-melodic_ngrams.rst

     # prepare for and run the NGramIndexer
     for piece in ind_ps:
-        intervals = piece.get_data([noterest.NoteRestIndexer, interval.HorizontalIntervalIndexer], interval_settings)
+        intervals = piece.get([noterest.NoteRestIndexer, interval.HorizontalIntervalIndexer], interval_settings)
         for part in intervals:
-            ngram_freqs.append(piece.get_data([ngram.NGramIndexer, frequency.FrequencyExperimenter], ngram_settings, [part]))
+            ngram_freqs.append(piece.get([ngram.NGramIndexer, frequency.FrequencyExperimenter], ngram_settings, [part]))

     # aggregate results of all pieces
     agg_p = AggregatedPieces(ind_ps)
-    result = agg_p.get_data([aggregator.ColumnAggregator], [], {}, ngram_freqs)
+    result = agg_p.get([aggregator.ColumnAggregator], [], {}, ngram_freqs)
     result = DataFrame({'Frequencies': result})

-The first thing to note is that I modified the loop from the previous step by adding the :class:`FrequencyExperimenter` to the :meth:`get_data` call on line 18 that uses the :class:`NGramIndexer`.
+The first thing to note is that I modified the loop from the previous step by adding the :class:`FrequencyExperimenter` to the :meth:`get` call on line 18 that uses the :class:`NGramIndexer`.
-As you can see, the aggregation step is actually the easiest; it simply requires we create an :class:`AggregatedPieces` object and call its :meth:`get_data` method with the appropriate input, which is the frequency data we collected in the loop.
+As you can see, the aggregation step is actually the easiest; it simply requires we create an :class:`AggregatedPieces` object and call its :meth:`get` method with the appropriate input, which is the frequency data we collected in the loop.

 On line 22, ``result`` holds a :class:`Series` with all the information we need!
 To export your data to one of the supported formats (CSV, Excel, etc.) you must create a :class:`DataFrame` and use one of the methods described in the `pandas documentation <http://pandas.pydata.org/pandas-docs/stable/io.html>`_.